Least effective type of birth control

 - Put the sponge as far into vagina as fingers can reach.

-- The sponge will open on its own and cover the cervix (the opening of the uterus).
+- It will open on its own and cover the cervix.

 - Touch the edges to make sure it’s in place.
 You should be able to feel the nylon loop.

 - Don’t leave the sponge in for more than a total of 30 hours.
-You can put the sponge in up to 24 hours before sex and must leave it in at least 6 hours after sex.
+You can put the sponge in up to 24 hours before sex.
+You must leave it in at least 6 hours after sex.

 - You can improve effectiveness by using it with another method, such as condoms or withdrawal.

 - The sponge is less effective if you have ever given birth.
-You can talk to your provider about finding a method that works better for you.
+Talk to your provider about finding a method that works best for you.

 - Can be used with other methods, like condoms